akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Duchess of Brittany sent a letter to Beatrice:

-> To my sister Beatrice love and greetings from myself and our brother William Adelin I am truly glad our brother Godfrey has found you and that you are safe When the seasons turn and you are able come and visit me in Brittany for my own wedding The days will be long and lonely until I see your face again Fare thee well
+> *To my sister Beatrice love and greetings from myself and our brother William Adelin I am truly glad our brother Godfrey has found you and that you are safe When the seasons turn and you are able come and visit me in Brittany for my own wedding The days will be long and lonely until I see your face again Fare thee well*

-***

 Beatrice read it three times.
-Then she tucked it into the small chest that held her mother’s keepsakes.
+Then she tucked it into the small wooden chest that held her mother’s keepsakes.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 45 - The Night Before
+## Chapter 43 – The night before

-Godfrey found her in the herb garden, alone.
+Godfrey found her in the Queen’s garden, cold and alone.

 “You should be sleeping.”